diskmanti/zero/README.md

 # ansible-tower

-Development environment for Ansible using Vagrant and Virtualbox.
+Development environment for Ansible Tower using Vagrant and Virtualbox.
 Include VM definitions for Ansible Tower and clients running CentOS 6 & 7 and Ubuntu 14.

+The tower vm runs the latest vagrant box *ansible/tower*.

+The clients run *centos/6*, *centos/7* and *ubuntu/trusty64*.

 ```
  ____________________________________